- Optimizely Web Experimentation

 - Optimizely Full Stack (Legacy)

-Your team works through each of these stages, from ideation to production, with every experiment you run.
-This iterative cycle helps your testing organization continually learn from and improve your site experience, to drive business goals.
+Your team works through each stage in every experiment you run.
+This iterative cycle helps you learn and improve your site experience to drive business goals.

 The articles below help you plan more effectively through each stage.
-So, when you analyze results in production (stage 5), you can monitor how improvement in one test affects other valuable revenue sources on your site—because you set up monitoring goals in design (stage 3).
-Or, you can turn interesting data in your results into the next great idea you will test (stage 2).
+When you analyze results in production (stage 5), you can monitor how improvement in one test affects other valuable revenue sources on your site because you set up monitoring goals in design (stage 3).
+You can also turn data in your results into the next great idea to test (stage 2).

-Actionable templates to help you jump right into prioritizing, designing, and sharing your experiment and campaigns.
+- Actionable templates to help you start prioritizing, designing, and sharing your experiment and campaigns.

-Resources to help new teams and more mature testing organizations build a strong, data-driven culture.
+- Resources to help teams with varying experience levels build a strong, data-driven culture.

 Stage 1 – Implement Optimizely Experimentation and establish your experimentation program

 First, establish an optimization framework that prepares your team for long-term success.
-You will complete this phase once and revise only based on significant program or company-level changes.
-But you will consult the resources often to orient your efforts.
-Tackle these steps early.
+Complete this phase once and revise only based on significant program or company-level changes.
+Consult the resources often to orient your efforts.

 Stage 2 – Decide what to test

-Once you set the direction for your program, it is time to research and brainstorm ideas for testing and personalization.
+When you set the direction for your program, research and brainstorm ideas for testing and personalization.

 Stage 3 – Organize your experiments